Disclaimer: As an Amazon Associate we earn from qualifying purchases on the links to books on this page.

-(2) A person is guilty of an offence if, for the purpose of causing annoyance, inconvenience or needless anxiety to another, he-
+(2) A person is guilty of an offense if, for the purpose of causing annoyance, inconvenience or needless anxiety to another, he-

 (a) sends by means of a public electronic communications network, a message that he knows to be false,

 (b) causes such a message to be sent; or